simplyinquisitive/kritrim/content/posts/my-first-post.md

 draft = false
 +++

-This is my first website.
+This is my first post.
 I am excited to share my thoughts with the world.
 Please stay tuned.